 I have suffered from allergies for as long as I can remember.
 Long carefree days of shopping were often cut short due to the strong residue left from the cleaning products used in the large shopping centres.
 Over the years I learnt to deal with my allergies in a number of ways.
 One of the changes I made along time ago was stopping using commercial deodorants and using vinegar instead.
 The delicate skin under my arms had never felt better!
 For years I thought that the bleach filled disposable sanitary products were the only option.
 I was crippled by menstrual pain and skin sensitivity on a monthly basis through out my adolescence.
 It was a red letter day when I discover I had a choice!

-was'nt based on saving the environment or money although those are excellent side effects.
+There are a number of different reasons why some women are choosing to turn their backs on the massed produced, heavily processed, disposable sanitary products.
+My choice was'nt based on saving the environment or money although those are excellent side effects.
 It was purely a health and comfort issue.
 If you are wanting to make the change to cloth pads there are many great places online to buy them.
 Here are some links

 Rad Pads